Ajmal1990/personal-blog/content/posts/my-first-post.md

 - Builded a hugo site (MY first hugo site too) with "Aneke" Theme with in 15 minutes.
 - Created MY first post (This one!)
-- Created the netlify account for deployment.
+- Created the netlify account for deployment & Published.
+- Familiarized with MD file formats

 ### Next steps :

-- More familiarize with MD files and format this page.
-- Change theme of this site.
 - Add some more pages.
+- Share to twitter.
 - Integrate my twitter feed.
-- Add some trackers.
 - SEO
-- Publish this to the netlify.

   [twitterlink]: <https://twitter.com/hashtag/100DaysOfCode>
   [hugomainsite]: <https://gohugo.io/>